SolidHal/qemu-ubuntu-20.04/roms/opensbi/docs/platform/platform.md

   development and tests.
 More details on this platform can be found in the file *[qemu_virt.md]*.

-* **QEMU SiFive Unleashed Machine**: Platform support for the *sifive_u* QEMU virtual RISC-V machine.
-This is an emulation machine of the HiFive Unleashed board by SiFive.
-More details on this platform can be found in the file *[qemu_sifive_u.md]*.

-* **SiFive FU540 SoC**: Platform support for SiFive FU540 SoC used on the HiFive Unleashed board.
-This platform is very similar to the *QEMU sifive_u* platform.
+* **SiFive FU540 SoC**: Platform support for SiFive FU540 SoC used on the HiFive Unleashed board, as well as the *sifive_u* QEMU virtual RISC-V machine.
 More details on this platform can be found in the file *[sifive_fu540.md]*.

 * **Kendryte K210 SoC**: Platform support for the Kendryte K210 SoC used on